dominik-pichler/blog/_posts/2024-12-13-What_is_knowledge.md

-# Graphs are not only pretty:
+# What the hell is this knowlege?

 ## Introduction: Steering away from RDBS?